 What Is a Contingency Fee?

-Contingent fees are fees given to your Lawrenceville car accident lawyer only if your case is successful.
+Contingent fees are fees given to your Georgia car accident lawyer only if your case is successful.
 Instead of charging an hourly rate or retainer, your lawyer takes a percentage of your award whether it is negotiated or paid.
 There are only a few areas of law in which contingencies are allowed.
 Lawyers often use a contingency fee in cases such as wrongful death, workers’ compensation, and personal injury cases.

 Your lawyer is only paid if they are able to win the case, so they have every incentive to work towards a favorable outcome regardless of your ability to pay.
 In addition to allowing you to hire a lawyer regardless of your financial situation, the contingency fee also aligns your interests with those of your lawyer.

 The American Bar Association states that the average contingency fee for most injury issues, including automobile accidents, is between 33 and 40%.
 Your chances of receiving that amount vary depending on both your lawyer and how critical is your accident.

 Your commissions are likely to be closer to 33%, sometimes even as low as 30% in cases where the problem is quickly resolved through talks with the insurance company.
 This percentage usually increases when your case goes to trial.

 When you speak to a lawyer for a free consultation, you should request a written fee agreement that states clearly the solicitor’s fees, including the percentage that may be affected.

 Some advertisements for contingency cases might promote the fact that there are no lawyer fees unless you win the case.
 This is really how this functions.
 However, it may still seem too good to be true.

 Taking a deposition, for instance, requires hiring a court reporter and paying for a transcript.
 In addition to attorney fees, various costs are associated with advancing a personal injury lawsuit.
 In a case involving a lot of documents, you may also have to pay for other expenses such as copying, printing, and postage.